aws-cloudformation/cloudformation-guard/docs/CLAUSES.md

 Resources.S3Bucket.Properties.Tags !empty
 ```

 The above two clauses will `PASS` for the example template.

-* The first clause checks to see if the template has resources defined under `Resources` , and the template has one resource with `S3Bucket` as the logical resource ID.
+- The first clause checks to see if the template has resources defined under `Resources` , and the template has one resource with `S3Bucket` as the logical resource ID.
-* The second clause checks to see if one or more tags are defined in `S3Bucket`.
+- The second clause checks to see if one or more tags are defined in `S3Bucket`.
 It has two tags defined under `Tags`.

-`empty` can’t be used to check if string value queries have an empty string (`""`) defined.
+`empty` can be used to check if string value queries have an empty string (`""`) defined.

 `exists` - Checks if each occurrence of the query has a value and can be used in place of `!= null`.